steveseguin/social_stream/README.md

 #### Remote server API support (publish messages to third parties)

-Remote API support is available via dock page, configured by URL parameters.
-In the future, some support can be added to the extension itself directly, so no dock page needs to be open.
-You can currently auto-publish messages via the dock with the &autoshow parameter, but otherwise messages will be issues to the remote API only when a message is selected manually.
+Remote API support is available via dock page or extensions.
+You can currently auto-publish messages via the dock with the &autoshow parameter, but there's also an option to publish to the featured chat via the dock directly.
+To capture these messages, you can use the websocket API server, which requires enabling a toggle in the General mechanics section.
+You can also publish messages via POST/PUT to an HTTP webserver, rather than connecting with websockets; there's a few options for singular / h2r specifically.

 For some images provided in the outgoing data-structure, the assumed host location for certain files/images, if none provided, should be `https://socialstream.ninja/`.

-More destinations available on request.
+If wanting to connect to the websocket server, to publish or listen to messages, you can refer to the code for actual examples.
+However, a simple way to listen for messages broadcasted by the extension is with `wss://api.overlay.ninja/join/SESSIONIDHERE/4`, which implies joining the room with our session ID as the name, and then subscribing to channel 4 for messages.  `wss://api.overlay.ninja/join/SESSIONIDHERE/1/2` on the other hand would listen on channel 1, and publish to channel 2.

 ##### Singular Live